RESEARCH

 Working Papers

-A quantum information–theoretic primitive is presented for computing a discrete-valued function that depends on multiple parties’ local private inputs.
-The resulting function values are shared among the parties, but may remain hidden from any external observer, as well as from any adversarial state-preparation or measurement process within the quantum system, in every iteration.
-The primitive underlies a broad class of secure communication and computation protocols, including quantum key distribution, function evaluation, multi-party coordination and decision schemes, and private signatures, among others.
+A quantum information–theoretic primitive is introduced for determining a discrete-valued function that depends on multiple parties’ local private inputs.
+The primitive permits the parties to mutually learn each others' local inputs, and thereby determine function values, while their individual systems remain independent of these inputs.
+The resulting function values are shared among the parties, but may remain information-theoretically hidden from any external observer, as well as from adversarial state-preparation or measurement processes within the quantum system, in every iteration.
+In particular, while classically producing a shared function with these information-theoretic properties requires the use of private keys or hidden randomness, in the proposed setting it is achieved using quantum resources alone.
+I outline the primitive's general properties while applications across a broad range of secure quantum communication and computation settings including; quantum key distribution, multi-party coordination and decision schemes, function evaluation, and in some settings, protocols for fairly generated private coins, are relegated to accompanying publications.

 Quantum-Enabled Decentralized Mechanisms